LevelStefanpandichi789/WRO2026-Future_Engineers/README.md

 ├── 📁 media                 # Images and videos
 │   ├── 📁 robot-photos      # Photos of the robot
 │   ├── 📁 team-photos       # Pictures of team members and teamwork
-├── 📁 src                   # Main source code for the robot └── 📄 README.md             # Main documentation for the project
+└── 📄 README.md             # Main documentation for the project
 ```